zazuko/cube-creator/.changeset/heavy-walls-scream.md

 "@cube-creator/ui": patch
 ---

-Add `sh:order` property on dimensions to manually define their ordering
+Add `sh:order` property on dimensions to manually define their ordering (closes #987)